input-output-hk/peras-design/docs/reports/tech-report-1.md

 #### Agda2hs

-In order to generate "readable" Haskell code, we use [agda2hs](https://agda.github.io/agda2hs) rather than relying on the `MAlonzo` code directly.
+In order to generate "readable" Haskell code, we use [agda2hs](https://agda.github.io/agda2hs) rather than relying on the standard Haskell generator code (`MAlonzo`) directly.
 It happens that `agda2hs` is not compatible with the Agda standard library and therefore we are using the custom `Prelude` provided by `agda2hs` that is also extractable to Haskell.

 For extracting properties from Agda to Haskell we can use a similar type as the `Equal` type from the `agda2hs` examples.
 The constructor for `Equal` takes a pair of items and a proof that those are equal.
 When extracting to Haskell the proof gets erased.
 We can use this idea for extracting properties to be used with quick-check.